jcbvm/ember-api-requests/README.md

 });
 ```

-When calling above method with username `John`, a request will be made to `/api/users/check-username?username=John`.
+When calling above method with username `john`, a request will be made to `/api/users/check-username?username=john`.

 The request takes a 'action' path as first parameter and an options object as second parameter.
 The service will create the URL from the given model name and the corresponding adapter.